 Among the Congressman’s legislative accomplishments include successfully passing legislation giving the Department of Defense the authority to allow members of the military to carry firearms at recruiting stations.
 This legislation was introduced as a direct response to the Chattanooga terrorist attack that claimed the lives of four U.S. Marines and a sailor.

-Congressman DesJarlais serves on three committees that allow him to address and influence many issues important to the Fourth District.
+Congressman DesJarlais serves on five committees that allow him to address and influence many issues important to the Fourth District.
 These include:

 Congressman DesJarlais is also a member of the conservative House Freedom Caucus as well as the GOP Doctors Caucus.